![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Unfortunately, given the present state of aircraft today, the critics could be right on both points.

-It’s only logical that a sudden flood of civilian aircraft, all or most requiring airstrips of some kind for take offs and landings, would serve as the last straw for already overburdened airports, ushering in months if not years of horrific air traffic disasters.
+Its only logical that a sudden flood of civilian aircraft, all or most requiring airstrips of some kind for take offs and landings, would serve as the last straw for already overburdened airports, ushering in months if not years of horrific air traffic disasters.

 Such a scenario is one of the things the FAA (Federal Aviation Administration) is supposed to prevent.
 But in actuality the greatest preventative so far has been the high entry threshold to flight imposed by stratospheric purchase and maintenance costs, the levels of pilot training required, and the severe restrictions on flexibility associated with conventional airplanes and helicopters.